 Furthermore, the Spirit dwells inside every true Christian.
 He is depicted as a 'counsellor' or 'helper' (paraclete in Greek), guiding them in the way of the truth.
 The 'Fruit of the Spirit' (i.e. the results of his work) should be "love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control" (Galatians 5:22).

 The branch of Christian theology concerned with the Holy Spirit is called Pneumatology.
 A formal doctrine of the Holy Spirit wasn't articulate until the early third century.
 Tertullian (c.160-c.225) and the Montanist heresy showed the need to distinguish between true and false activities of the Holy Spirit.
 Origen of Alexandria (c.185-c.254) taught that the Spirit worked primarily within the Church, whereas the Word (Christ) worked within the whole of creation.

 In the 4th century, a heretical group known as the Pneumatomachi or Macedonians accepted the divinity of Christ (against Arianism) but denied the full divinity of the Holy Spirit.
 This belief was refuted by St. Basil the Great in his De Spiritu Sancto ("On the Holy Spirit") and the Pneumatomachi were condemned by Pope Damasus in 374 and by the Council of Constantinople (canon 1) in 381.
 It was also at the Council of Constantinople that the divinity of the Holy Spirit was formalized.
-The doctrine of the Spirit was further elaborated by St. Augustine in his work De Trinitate ("On the Trinity"), in which the Holy Spirit is seen as the bond of union and love between the Father and Son.
+The doctrine of the Spirit was further elaborated by Saint Augustine in his work De Trinitate ("On the Trinity"), in which the Holy Spirit is seen as the bond of union and love between the Father and Son.

 The Filioque Controversy